 - Offer a $5 gas card to anyone that does a random act of kindness towards you.

-- Designate your spare chain to be donated to a favorite charity then at the end of the year donate it.
+- Designate your spare change to be donated to a favorite charity then at the end of the year donate it.

 Not-Acting Acts of Kindness to Promote Happiness